Gayatrimurali/GitHub-Advanced-Security-with-Azure-DevOps/Labs/Module2.md

 #### Fixing Exposed Secrets

+Fixing exposed secrets in Azure DevOps involves revoking or rotating the compromised secret, removing it from the codebase, and updating the code to use secure storage like Azure Key Vault.
+Additionally, you may need to clean the commit history and enhance security measures to prevent future exposures.

-You can follow these steps to fix the exposed secret.
+You can follow the below steps to fix the exposed secret.

 1. Click on **Edit**.